 There are few minor disadvantages of this approach too like:

-- If a risk is left undetected during the identification stage, it can cause lots of problem in the future of software.
+- If a risk is left undetected during the identification stage, it can cause lots of problems in the future of software.
 If the risk turns to an actual event, the software performance and functionalities can be heavily disrupted.
-It emphasises the importance of the first stage of risk management.
+It emphasizes the importance of the first stage of risk management.
 Identification of risk is the most crucial stage in the whole process.

 - Judging the threat level of software testing risk for giving priority is too subjective.
 The process of grading is intuitive and can lead to wrong treatments of significant risks.
 Sometimes, a risk's impact is not clear even if it is substantial.
 Such uncertainty can be left unchecked in risk-based software testing.